 All Festival Entry Tickets include access to all general public campsites.
 There are no segregated arenas at Boomtown, so you can choose the area that represents your favourite music, or fancy dress theme and be right up in the action!

 Yes.
-We have four separate campervan fields available.
-These require a a campervan pass which you can purchase on the website for £100; Please remember that each person staying in the vehicle must have a valid festival ticket too.
+We have three separate campervan fields available.
+These require a campervan pass which you can purchase on the website for £100; Please remember that each person staying in the vehicle must have a valid festival ticket too.
 More information about pitch size and regulations can be found in our T&Cs.

 Our Family Campervan field can be found at the south of the site near to Kidztown and Whistlers Green.
-There is also an option for those requiring accessibility support to to site their Campervans in The Meadow.
+There is also an option for those requiring accessibility support to site their Campervans in The Meadow.

 Reserved Camping option provides residents with a designated 3m x 4m camping pitch that is marked out and kept squatter free for a stress-free arrival.
 As long as all guy ropes, tents and personal equipment fit within your boundary you can share your pitch with pals OR if you’re coming in a larger group book yourself a double pitch.
 For even larger pitches, nominate a group leader during the booking process and the campsite managers will put you all beside each other.

 Reserved camping is secure and can only be accessed if you have a wristband and it can be found in a flat and central location between Lion’s Den and Old Town.
 Open from Wednesday, you can book it from the main ticket page.

 Yes, we do!
 Boomtown Springs is our immersive, theatrical residential area.
 It offers the option of staying in your own tent, or choosing from a variety of pre-pitched options.
 There is a range of washing and pampering facilities, a private bar, food outlets and close proximity car parking.
 More information on Boomtown Springs options here.